 A laundry is located in the boarding house complex and is operated on weekdays by College staff.
-Boarders are not required to do their own washing and ironing; dirty clothes are left by the boys in conveniently located laundry bags and the cleaned, ironed clothes are returned within 24 hours to each boy's pigeonhole.
-Sewing is also performed for the boys by the House Matron or her assistant.
-No extra charge is made for these services.
+Boarders are not required to do their own washing and ironing: allocated in each house is an area where the boys leave their laundry, and it is collected and returned to each boy's individual pigeonhole.
+Sewing is also performed for the boys by the House Manager or her assistant.
+This service is included in the fees.

 The weekday routine

 Dinner commences at 6.00 pm. and is followed by a study period, between 7.00 pm and 8.45 pm.
 The boys may then relax, perhaps with a cup of hot chocolate or coffee in their house's recreation room.
-If necessary, they may decide to continue with their studies, from 9.00 pm until bedtime.
+If necessary, they may decide to continue with their studies, from 9.30 pm until bedtime.
 On weeknights, each house holds a house meeting at 8.45 pm.
 All boys get together to hear announcements, any congratulations to individual boys and other housekeeping matters.

 Bed time varies from 9.20 pm for Year 7 to 10.30 pm for Year 11.
 Since Year 12 students have their own rooms, they can study until late in the evening when examinations and deadlines for assignments are imminent.